Boosting Random Forests to Reduce Bias; One-Step Boosted Forest and its Variance Estimate: Analysing One-Step Boosted Forests

-Now it is shown in \cite{van2000asymptotic} that Lemma \ref{lem:ustatvar} holds if $k$, in this case the subsample size for random forests, is constant as $n \to \infty$.
+Now it is shown in \cite{van2000asymptotic} that U-statistics are asymptotically normal if $k$, in this case the subsample size for random forests, is constant as $n \to \infty$.
 If we assume that here then asymptotic normality of the boosted forest follows.
 But in practice as $n$ increases we want $k$ to increase as well.
 To allow for this we need to assume the following Lindeberg-Feller type condition (initially presented as Condition 1 in \cite{mentch2016quantifying})

 \begin{cond} Assume that the dataset $Z_1,Z_2,\dots \overset{iid}{\sim} D_Z$ and let $T(Z_1,\dots,Z_{k_n})$ be the tree kernel based on a subsample of size $k_n$.
 Define $T_{1,k_n}(z) = \EE T(z,Z_2,\dots,Z_{k_n})$.
 Then we assume that for all $\delta > 0$